mvitor/dbaas-oracle-sql-server-puppet/README.md

 Puppet manifests to set up Oracle and SQL Server databases using Puppet modules.

 ### Oracle
-For Oracles there are manifests for Standalone Standby/ASM/Grid setup with Patching and configuration.
+For Oracle there are manifests for Standalone/Standby(DR)/ASM/Grid(HA) setup with Patching and configuration.

 ### SQL Server
 For SQL Server only the Standalone Standard Edition has been tested.